csaratkar/eco_genomics/population_genomics/popgen_notes.md

 - Cross-validation - train a model on 80% of the data and then give the 20% to analysis then move on to the next 20%
 - The K value that has the lowest cross-validation value
 - No linkage disequilibrium

+### 10-01-2024 - Admixture Analysis cont.

+- Pay attention to the values at the "elbow" of the cross-entropy score plot
+- Goal is to reduce complexity while increasing